-The CSSS was developed, and this report was prepared, by WestEd, in collaboration with Duerr Evaluation Resources, under contract from the California Department of Education School Health and Safety Office.
+The CSSS was developed, and this report was prepared, by WestEd, under contract from the California Department of Education School Health and Safety Office.
 Special recognition to Cindy Zheng, at WestEd, who oversees the generation of CalSCHLS reports and data quality.